Peanut oil is high in vitamin E but also rich in omega-6 fats. Learn the pros, cons, and how to use it safely.

 Peanut oil is high in omega-6 fats

 Peanut oil is very high in omega-6s and lacks omega-3s.
-In order to eat a more balanced ratio of these essential fatty acids, limit intake of oils high in omega-6s, such as peanut oil.
+In order to eat a more balanced ratio of these essential fatty acids, limit your intake of oils high in omega-6s, such as peanut oil.

 Peanut oil may be prone to oxidation